e2xperimental/webdev/_posts/2019-11-20-how-to-run-apache.md

 ---
 layout: post
-title: How to run Apache on an Acer Chromebook R 13
+title: How to run Apache web server on an Acer Chromebook R 13
-category: chromebook
+category: "chromebook + apache web server"
 tags: [linux, apache, how-to-run]
 ---

-# How to run Apache on an Acer Chromebook R 13
+# How to run Apache web server on an Acer Chromebook R 13

 To start Apache 2, run: